-- MPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP recovery media from the HP Recovery partition.
-So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select products only) on page 50. - The Remove Recovery Partition option is only available on products that support this function.
+IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP recovery media from the HP Recovery partition.
+So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select products only) on page 47.